Here are a few recent email management articles to chew on:

 Thanks so much for your support and helping us spread the word about ClearContext to all of your friends and colleagues who could use a little help getting their inbox under control!

 The last half of December is always a welcome break from nonstop email, with many people away from work and computers during the holidays spending time with friends and family.
-I’m glad to count myself among that dec6jan3emailgroup this year!
+I’m glad to count myself among that group this year!
 ClearContext Online email statistics show that overall people received 1/3 to 1/2 less email than normal over the past couple of weeks.
 What a relief!

 But now it’s 2010 and the first week of January brings with it a return to the normal avalanche of email – as well as a backlog of messages waiting for us.
 That’s where ClearContext comes to the rescue!